Go Back

 Instructions

-• Harvest 4 cups of pansy blossoms into a heat-proof container.
-(No need to remove the sepals of bases, they are edible as well, and taste fine without the bitterness that you'll find in the sepals of other edible flowers).
+• Harvest the pansy blossoms into a heat-proof container.
+No need to remove the sepals or bases; they're edible and don't carry the bitterness found in some other flowers.

 Notes